HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Discussion

-This work takes the first steps towards a novel type of empathic car interface based on emotional predictions and optimizations through routing.
-To achieve this goal, we accepted several limitations in psychology, algorithms, and user experience.
-First and foremost, the psychological model of fostering well-being through aggregation of positive emotions is deliberately oversimplified, as discussed in Section \ref{sec:concept}.
-Future models could operate on a diverse emotional flow~\cite{knobloch:moodadjustment}, which requires significant changes to the optimization method and its proven graph algorithms.
-Utilizing emotion-related signals during driving would enable the dynamic updating of the predicted emotional weights and real-time adaptation of the happy route.
-This feature can be easily integrated into the current system architecture, but it should be approached with caution as it has the potential to be perceived as privacy-intrusive.
-However, the benefit of our non-interactive emotion navigation system is that it allows for an empathic interface without compromising privacy during operation, and the option to switch to a different routing modality can be easily selected at any point during the journey. \system{} requires the ability to simulate the driver's emotions for any road segment while considering contextual information like traffic, road types, and speed limits.
+\system{} requires the ability to simulate the driver's emotions for any road segment at any time while considering contextual information like traffic, road types, and speed limits.
 A key design decision for simulation lies in the choice between subjective and objective metrics for characterizing user emotions. \system~relies on a dataset containing self-expressed and thus subjectively perceived emotions for prediction.
 Consequently, we base the simulated emotions on discrete representations of emotions, as identified by Ekman~\cite{ekman_are_1992}. \chreplaced[id=R2]{The use of subjectively expressed emotion labels could also be accompanied by the integration of physiologically derived labels into the emotion prediction model\,\cite{jansen2013detection}.
-By incorporating data such as heart rate variability, skin conductance, muscle stiffness~\cite{balters:stresscar}, and facial expressions~\cite{liu2021empathetic}, a hybrid model (objective \& subjective) could further enhance the accuracy of the emotion predictions.
-Furthermore, the insights about driver emotions can be used by car interfaces.
-For example, prior work suggested modulating the played music based on contextual driving data~\cite{10.1145/3472749.3474739}.
-This concept can be extended by measured emotions to further augment the driving experience.}{However, a detailed comparison with objective metrics should be subject to future work, such as using facial expressions~\cite{liu2021empathetic} or muscle stiffness~\cite{balters:stresscar}.} \chadded[id=R2]{Related works by Wang et al.\,\cite{wang2018SAR} and Zepf et al.\,\cite{zepf2020empathicgps} highlight the potential of bridging live emotions with future recommendations or an adapted system behavior.} \chadded[id=2AC]{} At the same time, the car offers only a limited set of remotely accessible contextual features for predicting driver emotions, making the modeling complex.
-Our navigation framework is based on an emotion prediction layer, which can be adapted easily to additional modalities, such as cognitive workload~\cite{kosch2023a}.
-Weighting in objective parameters such as the greenness score~\cite{baouche2014electric} could promote user-specific preferences without needing a personalized emotion model.
-On the other hand, user-dependent models can further increase the accuracy, as shown in related work~\cite{bethge_vemotion_2021,balters:stresscar}. \chadded[id=1AC]{Another limitation of our study is the small participant size (N=13) in our driving study that limits its generalizability towards cultural, diversity, and gender aspects.
-Yet, it is noteworthy that our research represents the first attempt to conduct such a study in a real-world driving environment, including a user evaluation with a functional routing application for unseen roads.
-To address this limitation, we plan to conduct a large-scale study with a more extensive participant pool, incorporating varied routes and study durations.
-This will be achieved by leveraging crowd-sourcing methods by, for example, distributing \system{} through app stores, thus extending the reach of \system{} to a broader user base and including diversity in our dataset.} \chadded[id=2AC]{} \chadded[id=R3]{} Finally, we see limitations in explaining the overall recommendation process to the end user, which is ultimately very important for the ethics and transparency of our system.
-The transparency can lead to placebo effects, where the description of using an allegedly adaptive AI-driven system biases the perceived system utility for drivers~\cite{10.1145/3529225, kloft2023ai}.
-In future work, we plan to summarize how route recommendations were computed on an individual user's basis and research how to communicate key emotional route segments~\cite{braun2020if}.
-Finally, further long-term experiments with a larger variety of roads and routes under vastly different conditions are needed to produce necessary evidence of the proposed model's ability to find happy routes.
-These long-term studies in the wild may help better understand the effects and societal impact of affective routing.
+By incorporating data such as heart rate variability, skin conductance, muscle stiffness~\cite{balters:stresscar}, and facial expressions~\cite{liu2021empathetic}, a hybrid model (objective \& subjective) could further enhance the accuracy of the emotion predictions.}{However, a detailed comparison with objective metrics should be subject to future work, such as using facial expressions~\cite{liu2021empathetic} or muscle stiffness~\cite{balters:stresscar}.} \chadded[id=R2]{Related works by Wang et al.\,\cite{wang2018SAR} and Zepf et al.\,\cite{zepf2020empathicgps} highlight the potential of bridging live emotions with future recommendations or an adapted system behavior.} \chadded[id=2AC]{} At the same time, the car offers only a limited set of remotely accessible contextual features for predicting driver emotions, making the modeling complex.